jcmiii/NLP-Transfer-Learning/README.md

 # NLP-Transfer-Learning
 Study of NLP and Transfer Learning applying various ML algorithms (KNN, SVM, Deep Learning)

-If you wanted to follow along with my study you would use the files in this order:
+If you wanted to follow along with my study you would use the programs in this order:
 1. Data_Pipeline
 2. NLP with KNN and SVM
 3. DL (using movie reviews only)